7 Best AI Research Assistants (2026): Hallucination-Verified

 - Is the upload encrypted in transit and at rest?
 Industry standard yes across all tools tested.

 - What is the deletion guarantee on cancellation?
 Varies.
-Atlas, Elicit, and Consensus document a deletion window; check the specific terms for the others.
+Atlas, Elicit, and Consensus document a deletion window, while the others require checking the specific terms.

 For workflows touching sensitive material, pre-publication research, clinical data, regulated industry IP, the answer that survives every audit is to keep the corpus on local infrastructure and pair it with self-hosted retrieval.
 None of the cloud tools in this guide is designed for that workflow.